parrt/msds501/notes/programming.md

 <img src=images/named-memory.png width=110>

-When referring to the kind of thing of value represents, we use the word **type**.
+When referring to the kind of thing a value represents, we use the word **type**.
 The type of the "units" cell is integer and the type of "price" is real number (or floating-point number).

 Another very common value type is string, which is really a sequence of characters.
 We use strings to hold place names, book titles, and any other text-based value.
 We can think of strings as being a single value because the programming language hides the details.
 Strings can be arbitrarily long and the programming language stores the characters as a sequence of bytes in memory.
 In other words, we think of it as